Last verified: 17 days ago

 Red Flags to Watch For

-- No clinical trials in the provided data tested L-Proline as a standalone oral supplement for any consumer health claim
+- No clinical trials in the provided data test L-Proline as an oral supplement at any dose

 Products Containing L-Proline